Auroratide/auroratide.com/src/content/posts/the-blue-and-gold-dress/content.md

+---
+id: the-blue-and-gold-dress
+title: "The Blue and Gold Dress"
+category: Anything Else
+tags:
+  - social media
+  - color
+  - perception
+  - clothing
+  - dress
+  - optic
+  - illusion
+icon: eye-dropper
+color: blue
+summary: "Instead of using the Greedy Algorithm to approximate the Traveling Salesman problem, I attempt an algorithm of my own contrivance."
+longSummary: "The Traveling Salesman is a notorious computer algorithm problem.
+Instead of using the popular Greedy Method to get an approximate solution, I attempt an alternative algorithm of my own contrivance."
+publishedAt: 2015-03-08T21:14:17.280Z
+createdAt: 2015-03-08T21:14:17.280Z
+---

 Apparently, about a little over a week ago, someone posted the picture of a dress asking others what its colors were.
 The post managed to go viral since viewers could not agree with each other regarding what they saw.
 Some saw a blue and black dress, while others saw gold and white.
 The world erupted into a wild debate, and now only in the aftermath did I take the time to look at the dress myself to see what I saw.
 But what I saw was somewhat shocking.

 I in fact see a Blue and Gold dress, a compromise between the two camps.
 I am not entirely surprised that people perceive colors differently due to the image's context, but it does shock me that the mass majority of people see either Black and Blue or Gold and White and not what is the obvious middleground of Blue and Gold.
 This prompted the obvious question: why?